 I've always had a deep dislike of Shakespeare since secondary school.
 I believe that schools don't teach Shakespeare efficiently enough, to say the least, and I wasn't expecting anything different.
-Now, I have an awakened appreciation of him as I never saw myself enjoying Shakespeare's work.
+Now, I have an awakened appreciation of his work.
 I've since learned to read and study literature outside of predisposed bias and prejudice.